CZ-NIC/knot-resolver/doc/user/manager-client.rst

         This is because the validation runs under a different user/group than the resolver itself and attempts to access the configured paths directly.

-    .. option:: <input_file>
+    .. option:: [<input_file> ...]

+        :default: /etc/knot-resolver/config.yaml

-        File with the declarative configuration in YAML or JSON format.
+        Optional, file or combination of files with the declarative configuration in YAML or JSON format.

     .. code-block:: bash

-        $ kresctl validate input-config.json
+        $ kresctl validate config.yaml config.additional.json

 .. option:: convert